-Revenues generated from the sales of creator offerings to consumers on centerfold.com, our creator-led platform launched in December 2021, are recognized at the point in time when the sale is processed.
+Revenues generated from the sales of creator offerings to consumers on centerfold.com, our creator-led platform, are recognized at the point in time when the sale is processed.
 Revenues generated from centerfold.com subscriptions are recognized ratably over the subscription period.